syncfusion-content/wpf-docs/wpf/DockingManager/Auto-Hide-Window.md

 The AutoHidewindow can be placed according to the TargetName through the property **TargetNameInDockedMode** property of the DockingManager.
-When autohide the dockingwindow , it will autohidden in the place according to its Parent position.
-For instance, when the parent is in left side, by default the autohide window will place in the left side, irrespective of its SideInDockedMode value.
+When you enable autohide in dockingwindow , it is autohidden in the place according to its Parent position.
+For instance, when the parent is in left side, by default, the autohide window is placed in the left side, irrespective of its SideInDockedMode value.

 {% highlight xml %}